Sumant Sinha

-Sumant Sinha (born 12 February 1965) is an Indian businessman.
-He is the chairman and CEO of ReNew, a renewable energy company, which he founded in 2011.
+Sumant Sinha (born 12 February 1965) is an Indian businessman and the founder and chief executive officer of ReNew Energy Global, an Indian renewable energy company.
+Sinha previously held senior corporate roles at Aditya Birla Group and Suzlon before establishing ReNew in 2011.

-Early life
+Early life and education

-Sumant Sinha was born in New Delhi as the son of Yashwant Sinha, a former Minister of Finance, and Nilima Sinha.
+Sinha was born in New Delhi, India.
+He is the son of Yashwant Sinha, a former Indian Administrative Service officer who served as Indian finance and external affairs minister, and Nilima Sinha, a children's book author.